preciofishbone/OmniaDocs/quality-management/end-user/process-viewer/index.rst

 Team Site
 ----------
 Use this tab to select if task planning should be enabled.
+This is valid when a Process Viewer is set up in a team site.
+If there are more than one Tasks lists in the site, select which Tasks list to use for task planning.

 .. image:: process-viewer-teamsite.png